Skip to main content

 On-set coaching and boundaries that support empowerment

-Empowerment is built on small moments: asking permission before adjusting a pose, offering options instead of commands, and confirming comfort without making it awkward.
+Ask permission before adjusting a pose, offer options instead of commands, and confirm comfort after changes in coverage or position.

 • Use “Would you like to try…?” instead of “Do this.”